Learn-Write-Repeat/Open-contributions/Drishti_ML_ClassificationProblemEvaluation.md

 So basically we have :eight: **evaluation metrics** for dealing with classification problems and we can choose any of them depending on how our dataset and classification model is.

-I hope you like it.
+I hope you like it. :sparkles: